 If you bought the physical computer component itself then you may find that it came with a CD that includes drivers.
 Be slightly wary of these because unless they connect to the internet then there’s a possibility they’ll be outdated.
 The same applies to CDs that come with pre-built machines.

 There’s a lot of third-party software out there that will claim to scan your system and update all the drivers in one go.
 Do not use them.
 The methods listed above are safe.
 I’ve yet to find any third-party utilities that I’d consider truly reputable and that won’t bundle adware alongside, install outdated drivers, or get them from dubious sources.

 Besides, your drivers shouldn’t need updating that often anyway.
 The small amount of time it takes to perform the above methods are much more preferable than risking a third-party tool that could potentially muck your system up.

-Remember, always download your drivers from reputable sources (direct from the manufacturer if possible) and don’t install any which aren’t suited for your system’s devices.
+Remember, always download your drivers from reputable sources (direct from the manufacturer if possible).
+Do not install any which weren’t made specifically for your devices.

 For more guidance, check out our advice on how to easily remove old drivers from Windows .